 \section{Conclusion}

 In this paper, we propose GraphNC, a generic graph normality calibration framework designed to enhance existing semi-supervised GAD methods, achieving substantial and consistent performance improvements across different types of existing approaches.
 GraphNC is composed of two key components: ScoreDA and NormReg.
 The ScoreDA module aligns the anomaly scores with the anomaly score distribution produced by the teacher model, effectively pushing the anomaly scores for the normal and abnormal classes toward opposite ends.
 This alignment ensures a clearer separation between normal and abnormal nodes in the score space, thereby leading to a lower FPR and FNR.
 The NormReg module is introduced to reduce the impact of inaccurate scores in the anomaly score distribution served by the teacher, enabling GraphNC to learn more compact normal representations.
-GraphNC is comprehensively verified by empirical results on six GAD datasets, which show that GraphNC consistently enhances performance of three different types of teacher models, and it obtains better performance if the teacher model is stronger.
+GraphNC is comprehensively verified by empirical results on six GAD datasets, which show that it consistently enhances performance of three different types of teacher models, and it achieves the best performance.

-\textbf{Limitation and Future work.} A potential limitation of GraphNC is that it relies on an assumption that the pre-trained teacher model performs fairly well to provide informative supervision signals for the ScoreDA component.
-Future work will explore other sources, such as some labeled anomaly data or expert knowledge, as supplementary supervision to reduce its reliance on the teacher model.
+\textbf{Limitation and Future Work.} Our empirical results suggest that GraphNC can still yield consistent improvements even when the teacher performs relatively poorly, because of the role of ScoreDA and NormReg.
+Nevertheless, the effectiveness of ScoreDA still depends on the teacher being able to offer at least coarse supervisory information.
+Future work will investigate additional forms of supplementary supervision and some expert knowledge to further reduce the framework’s dependence on the teacher model.